fermyon/ai-examples/blog-recommendation-ts/README.md

 Please check the repo's [README](../README.md#prerequisites) for prerequisites for running this example.

-This samples uses the Vector extension to sqlite, which is available with [Turso](https://turso.tech/).
+This sample uses the Vector extension to sqlite, which is available with [Turso](https://turso.tech/).

 ### Steps to use